openharmony/docs/en/application-dev/device/device-location-info.md

 ## How to Develop

+To learn more about the APIs for obtaining device location information, see [Geolocation](../reference/apis/js-apis-geolocation.md).

 1. Before using basic location capabilities, check whether your application has been granted the permission to access the device location information.
 If not, your application needs to obtain the permission from the user.
-For details, see .
+For details, see the following section.
      The system provides the following location permissions:
    - ohos.permission.LOCATION